Loch Assynt

-Situated in a spectacular setting between the heights of Canisp, Quinag, and Beinn Uidhe, it receives the outflow from Lochs Awe, Loch Maol a' Choire, and Loch Leitir Easaidh.
-It discharges into the sea at Loch Inver, via the river Inver.
-The general trend of the loch is west-northwest and east-southeast, while the western end bends sharply at Loch Assynt lodge to the southwest.
+Situated in a spectacular setting between the heights of Canisp, Quinag and Beinn Uidhe, it receives the outflow from Loch Awe, Loch Maol a' Choire, and Loch Leitir Easaidh.
+It discharges into the sea at Loch Inver, via the River Inver.
+The general trend of the loch is west-northwest and east-southeast, while the western end bends sharply at Lochassynt lodge to the southwest.

 The loch is 9.65 km long, and about 1.5 km in maximum breadth.
 The total area is approximately 800 ha and its drainage basin is over 111 km2.
 The total volume of the loch is approximately 250 e6m3 and the maximum depth is 86 m.

 There is excellent fishing for trout, sea-trout, and salmon.
 Ardvreck Castle, once held by the MacLeods and Mackenzies, occupies a promontory on the north shore, west of Inchnadamph.

 The elevation of the loch's surface above sea level varies with the levels of rainfall but has been measured as 65.55 m.